 Services for Adults with Developmental Disabilities

-For over 30 years, the agency has provided residential services and treated individuals with respect and dignity.
-We are proud to be one of the first agencies to offer responsive and compassionate alternatives to State run institutions!
+For more than 40 years, Little Flower has been committed to providing quality residential services and treating individuals with respect and dignity.
+We are proud to be one of the first agencies to offer responsive and compassionate alternatives to State run institutions.

 As such, Little Flower offers three types of residential programs to meet each individual’s need and potential: